ACosmicTardigrade/ACosmicTardigrade.github.io/pages/Novel-Magnetorheological-Fluids-Project.md

 At this point, my childish excitement became a hinderance.
 It prevented me from being entirely rational in my search for a gap in the literature.
 It prodded me to latch onto what I thought were original ideas without thouroughly checking the literature.
 It became the small child running around in a lab coat, one with ambition and curiostity, but one with naviety running through its veins.

+Metaphors aside, my naviety got the best of me in the early stages of my research.
+Around September of 2019, I became extremely interested in high speed cameras, and I thought that examining various non-newtonian fluids and their behavior in extreme detail could yield some interesting results.
+Two major problems arose

 ### Magnetorheological Fluids: Properties, Applications and What Needs to Be Researched